-To format your template, just log into your account, click on your email address in the top right and click "PDF Templates."
+To format your template, just log into your account, click on the user icon in the top right and click "PDF Templates."

-Then, I add in my keyword rankings and position tracking, pulled from Keyword Tool.
+You can add keyword rankings and position tracking pulled from Keyword Tool.

 Not only is the content of the report totally customizable, but so is the look and feel of it.
 Make it your own with custom logos and colors, footers and signatures.
 Does your report need a bit of context, or do you want to include notes detailing campaign progress and work covered in the reporting period?